by Philip Berardi, MD PhD FRCPC

 The symptoms of DLBCL include a new lump or mass somewhere in the body, weight loss, fatigue, or unexplained sweating during the night.

 The diagnosis of DLBCL is usually made after your doctor removes a small piece of tissue in a procedure called a biopsy.
-Additional tests including immunohistochemistry and flow cytometry may also be performed.
+The tissue is then sent to a pathologist for examination under a microscope.

 Diffuse large B-cell lymphoma typically shows the following immunohistochemistry results: